ManjunathChet/rshell/README.md

 a Makefile, Rshell will use the path `./`, but elements in the Makefile might be located elsewhere (i.e. `g++` would be in `/usr/bin/`.)

+* If the PATH file has a function that exists in two places, the version that occurs first will be run.

 INPUT REDIRECTION/PIPING: